The Sommerfeld-Rellich Framework for Scattering on Hyperbolic Space: Far-Field Patterns and Inverse Problems: Time-harmonic scattering theory on hyperbolic space

 For fixed $y\in \mathbb{B}^n$, through the polar coordinates, we can also see the $G(\rho(x,y))$ as the function of the variable $\rho$ and $\hat{x}$.
 According to the asymptotic formula \eqref{expansion}, we can write

 when $\rho\rightarrow +\infty$.
 Direct computation gives that

-as $\rho(x)\rightarrow +\infty$.
+as $\rho\rightarrow +\infty$.
 Hence the Green function $G_{-\mu \mathrm{i}}(\rho,\hat{x}, y)$ satisfies the condition

 as $\rho\rightarrow +\infty$.
-We called the condition \eqref{radiation} \textbf{radiation condition} and prove that this radiation condition will make sure the existence and uniqueness for solutions of the wave equation involving the source or potential later. \begin{remark} If we consider the ingoing wave, the Green function $G_{\mu \mathrm{i}}$ satisfies inner radiation condition
+We called the condition \eqref{radiation} \textbf{hyperbolic radiation condition} and prove that this radiation condition will guarantee the existence and uniqueness for solutions of the wave equation involving the source or potential later. \begin{rmk} If we consider the ingoing wave, the Green function $G_{\mu \mathrm{i}}$ satisfies inner radiation condition

-One can similar prove the existence and uniqueness for the wave equation involving the source or potential under the inner radiation condition. \end{remark} 0.1cm
+One can similar prove the existence and uniqueness for the wave equation involving the source or potential under the inner radiation condition. \end{rmk} 0.1cm